 - Always pay attention to objects mounted on the ATM or located nearby.

-- Watch for cameras that may be hidden and positioned to capture your PIN number.
+- Watch for cameras that may be hidden and positioned to capture your PIN.
 Cameras can be hidden on brochure racks and a pinhole or off-color piece of plastic could give away the camera’s hiding place.

 - Cover your hand when entering your PIN at the ATM.